 Good Shepherd Community Care and Rehabilitation is a small non-profit facility located in Lockwood, Missouri.
 With an overall grade of A, this is undoubtedly a superb facility.
 We were impressed enough to rank this nursing home as one of the 50 best facilities in Missouri.
-One of the major highlights of this facility's remarkable report card is its long-term care score.
-We discuss long-term care in the next section.
+The best part of this facility's strong report card was its long-term care rating.
+Long-term care grades are discussed in the next section

 Good Shepherd Community Care and Rehabilitation

 - Memory Care

 Updated Nov 1, 2023 by Nick Reese

 Get pricing and details on Lockwood senior living options.Get Pricing